a.k.a Flying Coaster, Prone Coaster, Lay-Down Coaster, Flying Dutchman

 VEKOMA FLYING DUTCHMAN

 The first flying coaster was made by Vekoma, and while technically a flying coaster, it’s considered more of a lay-down coaster with flying segments.
 Riders are loaded into the cars facing backwards, and before dispatch, the trains are tilted backwards (see picture) into the lay-down position.
 At the top of the lift hill, the trains performed a lie-fly element built into a 180-degree turn, flipping them into the flying position.
-Three such rides exist today, the latter two (X-Flight at Geauga Lake, and Batwing at Six Flags America) replacing the final two corkscrews with inline-twists.
+Three such rides were built, the latter two (Firehawk at Kings Island and Batwing at Six Flags America) replacing the final two corkscrews with inline-twists.

 B&M FLYING COASTER

 Considered the first “true” flying coaster (due to the loading process in which the trains leave the station in the flying position, unlike the lay-down position of the Vekoma Flying Dutchman series), the first Bollinger & Milliard Flying Coaster was the result of a collaboration between John Wardley and B&M, who had worked together designing the flying coaster since Nemesis was completed in 1993.
 When Air was finally under construction at Alton Towers, B&M sold a different version (soon to become the standard version with further other copies being built in the years to follow) to Six Flags, which quickly went up at Six Flags Over Georgia – the American park nearly took the title of first Flying Coaster from Alton Towers, the park who had helped develop it!